 The starting point for the calculation of the future other expense cash flows is historical data for the payment of other expenses by calendar period.
 TRL calculates paid claims management costs and investment management costs, expressed as percentages of paid and incurred losses, and paid other acquisition costs, general administration costs and overhead costs, expressed as percentages of linear combinations of paid and written premiums.
 Best estimates of unreported claims management costs and investment management costs are then calculated by multiplying the relevant percentages by linear combinations of outstanding and IBNR losses.
-Best estimates of unreported other acquisition costs, general administration costs are calculated by multiplying the relevant percentages by linear combinations of outstanding and overhead costs are calculated by multiplying the relevant percentages by linear combination costs and overhead costs are calculated by multiplying the relevant percentages by linear combinations of accrued and unreported premiums.
+Best estimates of unreported other acquisition costs, general administration costs and overhead costs are calculated by multiplying the relevant percentages by linear combinations of accrued and unreported premiums.